Book now: 10 European-style staycations

 Like the Greek islands?
 Try the Scottish Isles

 It’s official – instead of island-hopping around Greece, Scotland is the hottest new holiday destination (er, although maybe not literally).
 They may not have Mediterranean sunshine all year round, but the Scottish Isles regularly top lists of the most beautiful beaches in Britain – and you’re guaranteed to battle fewer tourists than if you head to any of their southern cousins.
 Plan a trip around the islands that take your fancy (we love Mull, Lewis and Harris), hitting up as many whisky tastings as you can on the way, and you’ll barely feel the cold of the water *hic*.

 Like San Sebastien?
 Try Ludlow, Shropshire

 The northern Spanish city of San Sebastien is famed for its food but there’s plenty to keep your tastebuds entertained closer to home in Ludlow, Shropshire.
-Now’s a better time to visit than ever, as Ludlow Food Festival is celebrating its 25 year anniversary – book for 11-13 September to scoff and quaff local produce from over 180 suppliers.
-Can’t make September?
-Ludlow Spring Festival takes place in May and combines food and drink with classic cars and live music while Ludlow Magnalonga in August blends feasting with an 8-mile countryside ramble.
+Food festivals abound, with the Ludlow Medieval Christmas Fayre due to take place this year from 28-29 Nov (fingers crossed) with plenty of local produce to scoff and quaff.
+In 2021, Ludlow Spring Festival takes place in May and combines food and drink with classic cars and live music while Ludlow Magnalonga in August blends feasting with an 8-mile countryside ramble.